Continuous Positive Airway Pressure (CPAP)

 What is continuous positive airway pressure?

 Continuous positive airway pressure (CPAP) is a treatment for obstructive sleep apnoea (OSA).
-In OSA, the upper airways become narrowed and more floppy during sleep.
+In OSA, the upper breathing passages become narrowed and more floppy during sleep.

 A CPAP machine blows air into the breathing passages

-A CPAP machine holds the airway open by blowing air from the machine through a tube connected to a mask.
+A CPAP machine holds the breathing passages open by blowing air from the machine through a tube connected to a mask.
 From the mask, the air goes into the breathing passages (nose and throat).
-The air blows at a set pressure to stop the airway from narrowing as happens in OSA.
+The air blows at a set pressure to stop the breathing passages from narrowing as happens in OSA.
 CPAP helps your child to breathe more easily and to have a more restful sleep.

 Masks come in different shapes and sizes